alteryx/promote-python/README.md

 # Alteryx Promote Python Client
-Library for deploying models built using Python to Alteryx Promote
+Library for deploying Python models to Alteryx Promote.

 ## Examples
-[Hello World](examples/hello-world) - a very simple model
+[Hello World](examples/hello-world) - a very simple model.

-[Hello Vectorized](examples/hello-vectorized) - a vectorized version of the 'Hello World' model
+[Hello Vectorized](examples/hello-vectorized) - a vectorized version of the 'Hello World' model.

 [Iris Classifier](examples/iris-classifier) - use a Support Vector Classifier to predict flower types.

 [Article Summarizer](examples/article-summarizer) - send a url with a news article and get a summary.

-[DB Lookup](examples/db-lookup) - lookup a value in a database
+[DB Lookup](examples/db-lookup) - lookup a value in a database.

 [Ensemble Model](examples/ensemble-model) - build and deploy an ensemble model.

-[Naivebayes Pomegranate](examples/naivebayes-pomegranate) - an Naive Bayes model using the pomegranate library
+[Naivebayes Pomegranate](examples/naivebayes-pomegranate) - an Naive Bayes model using the pomegranate library.

 [Weather Model](examples/weather-model) - send Lat/Lon data and get real-time weather data and classify temperature.

 ## Installation
 ### Client
-To install the promote library, execute the following code from a terminal session.
+To install the promote library, execute the following code from a terminal session:
 ```shell
 pip install promote
 ```